New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 Supporting habits:

-- No screens 1 hour before target bedtime (blue light suppresses melatonin production)
+- No screens 1 hour before target bedtime (blue light disrupts melatonin synthesis)

-- Track sleep with Oura Ring or Whoop for objective feedback
+- Track sleep with Oura Ring or Whoop (objective feedback on sleep architecture)

 Pillar 2: Stress Response Management